 While it looks like a mashup of cyberpunk tropes, it become a copy of copies that can replace none of the originals.
 Nothing in the setting surprised me.

-Technology and culture presented as far-future at times looked outdated.
+Technology and culture presented as far-future at times appeared outdated.
 The text introduction read like something out of the 1980s.

 The story failed to take advantage of the medium.

 We’re supposed to care about memories that are never shown.
-A few flashes of Major‘s (yes, that’s what the main character is called in the movie) family could have established an emotional connection.
+A few flashes of Major’s family could have established an emotional connection.

 The lack of people in public places is never explained, is counter to the crowded city in the animated versions, and contributed to the sense that humanity is absent in the movie.
 A seconds-long explanation could have taken the form of clips of average-looking people hooked up to their homes.

 The settings too often looked fake–especially the vehicles, which looked like moving stage props.
 Again, the absence of people in the background contributed to this.
 So did the inexplicably clean home interiors.

 Characters, who are supposed to be a part of an elite policing team, repeatedly made rash decisions that unnecessarily endanger their lives.
 Section 9 often feels disjointed, unprofessional, and dangerous to the general public, especially in light of Major’s tendency to disobey orders without any negative consequences.

 The praise I can give this movie: